cjumel/conf.nvim/README.md

 simply with `require("conf").get(...)` (e.g. `light_mode=require("conf").get("light_mode")`, and the
 configuration value will be automatically udpated with any of the `conf.nvim` configuration file or environment variables you use.

+## Known issue

+When using `require("conf").get` inside `lazy.nvim` plugin specification field like `cond` (which is one of its main usecases for me), `lazy.nvim` hasn't setup the plugin yet, so the setup is called manually by the plugin function.
+For this reason, if one wants to use other options than the default config, one needs to pass them to `get` at this moment (which is quite cumbersome).
+Hence, to benefit from this usecase, I recommand sticking to the default configuration.